Jianbin-IBM/ibm-cp4d-silver-bullet-deployment/README.md

 # Introduction
  "**S**ilver **B**ullet on **D**eployment with **W**atson **M**achine **L**earning"
- aims with deploying any python projects to any IBM Cloud Pak for Data (CPD) system.
+ aims with deploying any python/R projects to IBM Cloud Pak for Data (CPD) on-prem or CPDaas.
- With simplified interface and clear yaml example, users can be enabled in several minutes.
+ With simplified interfaces and intuitive yaml example, users without any prior knowledge of CPD can be enabled in several minutes.

 There are 2 ways to deploy.
 One is using [wml client](https://pypi.org/project/ibm-watson-machine-learning/) which is is a library that allows to work with Watson Machine Learning service on IBM Cloud and IBM Cloud for Data.